-A footballer who divides opinions across the game, Balotelli is viewed as one of the hottest young strikers around but has courted controversy during his short career.
+A footballer that divides opinions across the game, Balotelli is viewed as one of the hottest young strikers around, but has courted controversy during his short career.

 Beginning his footballing life with Lumezzane, he attracted the attention of Inter Milan in 2006 and made the move on loan before signing permanently for the club in 2007.
 Given his chance to shine by then-manager Roberto Mancini, he was mainly used as a substitute but impressed against Juventus in the Coppa Italia and claimed his first Italian title after making 11 appearances.

 Against Anorthosis Famagusta the following year he became the youngest Inter player ever to score in the Champions League - at 18 years and 85 days - and continued to impress in Italy despite being subject to some horrific racist abuse from away supporters.

 A fallout with Jose Mourinho in 2009 saw his attitude and desire questioned, while a reported dressing room fight with his team-mates after beating Barcelona in the 2010 Champions League semi-finals heaped further attention on him.
 Having collected three back-to-back Italian titles and a Champions League winners medal, he was linked with a move away from the San Siro.

 A long and drawn out move to Manchester City, potentially worth £30 million in total, was finally completed in August 2010.

 Strengths: Agile, quick and powerful, he has all the attributes that a top-class striker should have.

 Weaknesses: Temperamental and hot-headed, his off-field issues overshadow his talent.
 His work-rate and attitude have also been criticised.